-125 4.1 Near real time validation
+4.1 Near-real-time validation

-The near real time dataset validation tests are mostly taken from the ARGO real time quality control tests (Wong et al. 2009).
+The near-real-time dataset validation tests are mostly taken from the Argo real-time quality control tests (Wong et al., 2009).
 The goal is to distinguish the spurious measurements from the good measurements and to flag them quickly.
-The test checks are designed to detect well known types of errors.
+The test checks are designed to detect well-known types of errors.
 A global range test and a regional range test are performed to detect obvious errors with respect to known ocean variability.
-The bounds of those two tests are very large with respect to the known ocean variability to ensure that no bad flag would be incorrectly attributed.
+The bounds of those two tests are very large with respect to the known ocean variability to ensure that no bad flag is incorrectly attributed.
 A spike test and a gradient test are performed to detect measurement spikes in the temperature and salinity fields.
+The test is based on the comparison of the temperature and salinity vertical gradient to a threshold.
 The test thresholds are set large enough to lower the number of incorrect spike detections corresponding to a sharp, yet correct, thermocline or halocline.
 The stuck value test aims to detect temperature or salinity profiles with a constant value within the vertical reported inaccurately.

-A second step in the near real time quality control is performed daily on the ARGO profilers distributed by Coriolis using an objective mapping detection method (Gaillard et al. 2009).
+A second step in the near-real-time quality control is performed daily on the Argo profilers distributed by Coriolis using an objective mapping detection method (Gaillard et al., 2009).
 Following the framework developed by Bretherton et al. (1976), the residual of the objective analysis depends on the covariance from data point to data point.
-This second check step aims thus to detect measurements departing from other data in its vicinity.
+Thus, this second check step aims to detect measurements departing from other data in the vicinity.
 The correlation scale in the objective analysis varies with depth and latitude.
-Spurious detections can however occur when profiles located on both sides of a frontal zone are within a correlation radius.
-Therefore, detected profiles are visually checked by a PI to distinguish erroneous measurements from possible measurements.
+Spurious detections can, however, occur when profiles located on both sides of a frontal zone are within a correlation radius.
+Therefore, detected profiles are visually checked by a primary investigator (hereafter PI) to distinguish erroneous measurements from correct measurements.

-Lastly, a quality control based on altimetry comparisons is also performed on a quarterly basis to improve the real time validated dataset (Guinehut et al. 2009).
-A PI investigation is also performed on profiles flagged as suspicious by comparison with altimetric sea level.
+Lastly, a quality control based on altimetry comparisons is also performed on a quarterly basis to improve the real-time validated dataset (Guinehut et al., 2009).
+A PI inspection is also performed on profiles flagged as suspicious by comparison with altimetric sea level.

-145 4.2 Delayed time mode validation tests
+4.2 Delayed-time-mode validation tests

-The delayed time mode validation is performed on a yearly basis.
-This validation framework is based on tests more stringent than the near real time validation process, which requires a systematic visual control by an oceanographer.
-The controlled profiles are those who have not been controlled in the previous version of CORA.
-Therefore, most of the controlled profiles for a given version of CORA are the profiles measured during the previous year, but not controlled for the earlier version.
-The profiles for which the measurements have been updated or adjusted since the latest version are however controlled.
-Last, some datasets covering the historical period may have been incorporated in the Coriolis dataset, which are then controlled in delayed time mode in CORA.
+The delayed-time-mode validation is performed on a yearly basis.
+This validation framework is based on tests more stringent than the near-real-time validation process, which requires a systematic visual control by an oceanographer.
+The controlled profiles are those that have not been controlled in the previous version of CORA.
+Therefore, most of the controlled profiles for a given version of CORA are the profiles measured during the previous year but not controlled for the earlier version.
+The profiles for which the measurements have been updated or adjusted since the latest version are, however, controlled.
+Last, some datasets covering the historical period may have been incorporated in the Coriolis dataset, which are then controlled in delayed-time mode in CORA.